Can I Keep My Car If I File Chapter 7 Bankruptcy in Pennsylvania?

 Pennsylvania Bankruptcy Lawyers Offering Free Consultations

 Bankruptcy is plagued with many misconceptions and myths.
 Often, a person considering filing for bankruptcy is scared of possibilities that are not only unlikely but impossible.
 Additionally, when an individual sits down and reviews the process with our seasoned attorney, they are surprised at some of the unforeseen benefits filing for bankruptcy provides.
-The experienced team of bankruptcy attorneys working at Young Marr & Associates stands ready to assist you.
+The experienced team of Philadelphia bankruptcy attorneys working at Young Marr & Associates stands ready to assist you.
 We have offices conveniently located throughout Pennsylvania and New Jersey.
 To schedule a consultation call (215) 607-7478.